msellan/wcg_bash/README.md

 <h3>create_table</h3>

 The <code>create_table</code> function is not used directly by the script but can be called in interactive mode aand used to create the 'wcg_workunits' table in the 'wcg' MySQL database.
 It presumes an existing MySQL instance and database.
+Specify option "-t" at runtime.

 <h3>print_env</h3>

 <code>print_env</code> is not used by the script but provides a troubleshooting tool to see varibles that are sourced from the wcg_env.sh script.
-It can be called at runtime with "-showenv" in interactive mode.
+It can be called at runtime with "-e" option.

 <h3>load_data</h3>

 The <code>load_data</code> function simply executes the SQL load script built by the <code>create_load</code> function.
+Use the "-l" opton to select at runtime/

 <h3>archive_results</h3>